 1 Autumn at Oz

 In 2019, in celebration of the 80th anniversary of The Wizard of Oz, visitors can stroll the yellow brick road during two weekends for the first time ever, Sept.
 6-8 and Sept.
 13-15.
 Tickets start at $45, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.
 Plus – this year only – lots of movie set costumes and memorabilia on loan from collectors across the country will be on display at the property’s Wizard of Oz museum.

+No. 10: 1 Autumn at Oz

+Visitors and fans of The Wizard of Oz can now stroll the yellow brick road during two weekends.
+Tickets start at $45, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.